-Registered teachers are required to adhere to the standards set by the Council, which includes the Code of Professional Conduct for Teachers.
+Registered teachers are required to adhere to the standards set by the Council, which includes the Code of Professional Conduct (updated 2nd edition 2016).

 Registration with the Teaching Council is a requirement for teachers in order to be paid from public funds (Section 30 of the Teaching Council Act, 2001; Department of Education and Skills Circular 0025/2013).